 We make full use of the public dimension of the hotel business in our activities in support of culture and art.
 These activities are an expression of our respect for culture and art, which we have steadily maintained ever since our founding, and our convictions as an enterprise that is helping to build a more rewarding society for tomorrow.

 Hotel Okura Tokyo opened its doors in May 1962 with the aspiration to be a distinctively Japanese hotel with a world-class status.
 Besides providing first-rate services as a matter of course, the hotel was distinguished by space whose design and creation embodied traditional Japanese aesthetics.
 It is at the same time a crystallization of the artisitic sensibility of Baron Kishichiro Okura, its founder and Mr. Iwajiro Noda, then President, who wanted to offer guests from around the world hospitality in the Japanese spirit of “wa” （harmony）.

 They were convinced that hotels were ideal places for bringing people together and fostering cultural and artistic exchange.

 We will continue to support art and culture from a global perspective hand in hand with our guests from around the world.
-We are also going to continue to consider what contributions can be made only by the Hotel Okura ,and fervently hope that the exchange born under our roof will stir people's souls and become a creative force for making tomorrow's society better.
+We are also going to continue to consider what contributions can be made only by the Okura, and fervently hope that the exchange born under our roof will stir people's souls and become a creative force for making tomorrow's society better.